-My husband and I have been married for 20 years, and our son, Christopher, is 14 years old and entering high school this year.
+Jeff and I have been married for 21 years, and our son, Christopher, is a high school sophomore this year.
 Our two dogs, Finn (puggle) and Dusty (terrier mix) complete our family.

-The Best Advice I can give to my students: This is my 25th year of teaching high school mathematics; I've incorporated effective new strategies and technology into my instruction in order to help my students learn to the best of their ability.
-HOWEVER, I have found that no matter the academic level or content of the class OR location of the learning, students who are successful do the following:
+The Best Advice I can give to my students: This is my 26th year of teaching high school mathematics; I've incorporated effective new strategies and technology into my instruction in order to help my students learn to the best of their ability.
+HOWEVER, I have found that no matter the academic level, content of the class OR location of the learning, students who are successful do the following:

 1. COMPLETE your assignments - Try ALL of the problems!!!
 Check provided answers to make sure that you are solving them correctly (it is NOT cheating if you try to solve the problem first!).
 Even if you cannot finish a problem, you know where you got stuck, so you can ask questions the next day.
 Understanding appropriate symbols and notation is as important in math as grammer/spelling is in the language arts.
 Practice is crucial for mathematical understanding (same as when playing a sport, musical instrument, or a video game).

 2. LISTEN to your teacher - if I tell you to write something down, or make a recommendation concerning a problem-solving process, it is because 9 times out of 10, that information will help you.
 If it does not, then I will work with you to find a process or explanation that will make sense to you.
 BUT - please try to take advantage of my years of experience to help you learn.